jordiaragonzaragoza/JordiAragonZaragoza.Cinema/README.md

  - DomainEventsDispatcherBehaviour to dispatch domain events before complete the transation.
  - PerformanceBehaviour to track the execution time performance.

-## Commands and queries
+## Ticketing Bounded Context - Commands and queries.

 - Create showtime
-    Create showtime and should grab the movie data.
+    Create showtime for a given movie data.

 - Reserve seats
     - Reserving the seat response will contain a GUID of the reservation, also the number of seats, the auditorium used and the movie that will be played.
-    - It should not be possible to reserve the same seats two times in 1 minute.
+    - It should not be possible to reserve the same seats two times.
     - It shouldn't be possible to reserve an already sold seat.
     - All the seats, when doing a reservation, need to be contiguous.
+    - Reservation will expire in 1 minute unless marked as paid.

 - Buy seats
     - We will need the GUID of the reservation, it is only possible to do it while the seats are reserved.